DPDK/dpdk/doc/guides/sample_app_ug/flow_filtering.rst

 .. literalinclude:: ../../../examples/flow_filtering/flow_blocks.c
     :language: c
-    :start-after: IPv4 we set this level to allow all.
+    :start-after: Set this level to allow all.
 8<
     :end-before: >8 End of setting the first level of the pattern.
     :dedent: 1